Nidjo123/milkyinwayders/README.md

-# milkyinwayders
+# Milky Inwayders

-A space invaders clone
+A space invaders clone made in Java.

+Graphics was done by Norre, and programming by yours truly.